A quick look at Yale, Texas, Virginia Tech

 TEXAS LONGHORNS - 21-11 (10-8 Big 12)

 First-year Longhorns coach Chris Beard took over the program with high expectation in year one.
-Texas came into the season ranked fifth in the preseason AP Poll, though they have spent the majority of the new year hovering in the 20s.
+Texas came into the season ranked fifth in the preseason AP Poll, though they have spent most of the new year hovering in the 20s.

-As Purdue fans are painfully aware, Beard's Little Rock and Texas Tech teams have knocked Purdue out of the NCAA Tournament recently.
+As Purdue fans are painfully aware, Beard's Little Rock and Texas Tech teams have recently knocked Purdue out of the NCAA Tournament.

 Texas brings an ultra-experienced backcourt to the floor, as seniors Marcus Carr, Courtney Ramey and Andrew Jones are all names that should be familiar to Purdue fans.
 Ramey and Jones were key contributors for Texas when they defeated Purdue in Mackey Arena back in November 2019, while Carr played for Richard Pitino at Minnesota for three seasons.
 Statistically, they're not a great shooting group.
 Ramey leads that group at 36 percent from three, but they're all dangerous.